Ilias Psinakis: Politics

-City council
+Municipal councillor of Athens (2011-2014)

 In 2010, Psinakis began his political involvement when elected to the Athens city council alongside Nikitas Kaklamanis.
 In addition to working to promote a favorable image of Athens in Greece and abroad, Psinakis initiated and supported the project "For a Plate of Food" designed to provide assistance to the poor in Athens.
 Organised in collaboration with the Archdiocese of Athens and the government organization "Apostoli", thousands of Athens' needy were provided free food and assistance.

-Mayor
+Mayor of Marathon (2014-2019)

 Psinakis became a candidate for Mayor of the Municipality of Marathon in 2014.
 A resident there for more than twenty years at the time of his candidacy, the area's citizens elected him for the position in the first voting round on 18 May 2014 with 53.55% of the total vote.
 Psinakis was sworn into office in August 2014.
 During his inauguration speech, the new mayor gave his vision for Marathon and the surrounding region that included a focus on transparency, meritocracy and development.

 On 3 August 2018, following the disastrous fires in the region, the municipal council of Marathon passed unanimously a resolution characterising Psinakis "undesirable", "incapable" and "extremely dangerous even to the physical health of the municipality's citizens", and demanding his resignation.
 Psinakis refused to resign, characterising the action as planned unconstitutional procedure that is not provided for by law and has no legal precedent.
 According to him it only had purpose of "spoofing and anthropophagy".
 Instead of politicking, he urged to manage the consequences of this disaster in a climate of solidarity and joint effort.